Visiting people at Dungavel

 Dungavel is the only Immigration Removal Centre in Scotland and can hold approximately 125 people.

-It is located about five miles from Strathaven in South Lanarkshire and is operated by GEO on behalf of the Home Office.
+It is located about six miles from Strathaven in South Lanarkshire and is operated by GEO on behalf of the Home Office.

 Because Dungavel is difficult to get to by public transport, we drive there.
 We always travel in a group of people so not every visitor needs to be a driver.
 Visiting in groups also means that as a new visitor, you’re always supported by our experienced team.

 It takes roughly 50 minutes to get there from central Glasgow so we leave at 6pm.
 Regular visits also take place from Edinburgh.
 Visits happen on Monday and Thursday evenings from approximately 7:00 – 8:30pm.
 However, you’ll only need to commit to visiting two times per month.
 Of course if you want to visit more, just let us know.

 What to expect: